 If you have have the opportunity to walk down the streets of Lebanon, the smell of sweets and garlic will waft through the air.
 Shish Tawook (Shish Taouk) is a common street food, they are succulent and tender chicken kebabs marinated in a garlic, lemon, spiced yogurt mixture.

 There are many variations to Shish Tawook that people have shared from their own family recipes.
 The origin of the dish and name is Turkish.
 Shish means skewers and tawook translates to chicken.
 There was heavy Turkish influence in Lebanon during the ruling of the Ottoman Empire.
 This dish remained a popular and iconic dish of Lebanon and other neighboring Middle Eastern countries.
+Commonly served with a side of toum and a fresh fatoush salad.
+For a picnic, I would absolutely serve this fresh potato salad!

 Simple and fresh ingredients are the key to this dish - you can absolutely adjust and adapt to your needs - key flavors are garlic and lemon!